whitef0x0/node-email-verification/README.md

 mongoose.connect('mongodb://localhost/YOUR_DB');
 ```

+###Step 2: Configure your settings
-Before doing anything, make sure to configure the options (see the section below for more extensive detail on this):
+Next, make sure to configure the options (see the section below for more extensive detail on this):

 ```javascript
 nev.configure({